Review of generalised scheme of tariff preferences (GSP)

 Background

-The current GSP scheme has three trading arrangements:
+The current GSP has three trading arrangements:

-- Standard GSP: for lower- and lower-middle-income countries, providing removal or reduction of import tariffs on approximately two-thirds of EU tariff lines.
+- Standard GSP: for lower- and lower-middle-income countries, providing removal or reduction of import tariffs on approximately two thirds of EU tariff lines.

-- Everything But Arms (EBA): special arrangement for least developed countries – 0% import tariffs and zero quotas for all products except arms and ammunition.
+- Everything But Arms (EBA): special arrangement for least-developed countries – 0% import tariffs and zero quotas for all products except arms and ammunition.

 The eligible beneficiary countries are listed in Table 1.